10 Easy Ways To Activate Your Healing System Everyday

 Losing Track of Time (Flow State)

 When was the last time you lost track of time doing something fun, and remembered how it felt after having experienced it?
 Incorporating such activities in life can have multiple positive effects on a sense of well-being and fulfillment.
-And the good news is YOU get to choose which activities initiate this kind of flow state--time in nature, art, movement, meditation, or maybe even vacuuming your living room.
+And the good news is YOU get to choose which activities initiate this kind of flow stateーtime in nature, art, movement, meditation, or maybe even vacuuming your living room.

-Sleep Cycle Synching (Until you're done)
+Sleep Cycle Synching

-Whole Foods For Energy
+Whole Foods for Energy

-In a world full of fad-diets and contradicting recommendations, it is important to find an all-encompassing principle that can be agreed upon.
+In a world full of fad diets and contradicting recommendations, it is important to find an all-encompassing principle that can be agreed upon.
 Consuming food in its "whole" state and minimizing processed ingredients is an anchor to which we can keep ourselves from getting swept up in the overwhelming sea of nutritional information.

 Learning New Things